-That’s a new… since there’s so much stuff on how to do this well, and that exceptionally well, I’ve decided to go the other way, and tell you how to be the worst (freelance) web designer on the planet.
+That’s new… Since there’s so much information on how to do this well and that exceptionally well, I’ve decided to go the other way and tell you how to be the worst (freelance) web designer on the planet.

 But why?
 Just because!
 That’s why.
 BUT… being truly bad is not that easy, though.
 Thankfully, there are things you can do that can get you all set up for failure.
 Here goes.

-(Note: Just to be clear, as I value my freedom, this is pure entertainment.
-If you put any of these to practice you will crash and burn, get sued, or most likely go to jail — Love, Karol)
+Note: Just to be clear, as I value my freedom, this is pure entertainment.
+If you put any of these into practice, you will crash and burn, get sued, or most likely go to jail.
+Love, Karol

-This is the first trick in a doomed to fail web designer’s guidebook.
-Of course, you don’t actually admit that you’re not actually doing any work.
-You cover this up by making things up i.e. lie.
+This is the first trick in a doomed-to-fail web designer’s guidebook.
+Of course, you don’t actually admit that you’re not doing any work.
+You cover this up by making things up, i.e. lying.

-How?
 It’s easy: just say that you’re doing some activities that won’t produce any tangible results.
-Like, “I’m working on the main idea for the logo” or “I’m analyzing the field” OR “I’m preparing all the initial requirements.”
+Like, “I’m working on the main idea for the logo” or “I’m analyzing the field” or “I’m preparing all the initial requirements.”
 You know, stuff like that.

 But of course, you actually do none of these things.
 Don’t worry, you’ll be able to craft something great during the final week.
 So the client will love you anyway.
-You’ll maybe even get a bonus for your dedicated work.
+You may even get a bonus for your dedicated work.

-Chances are that your client doesn’t have any campaign, or promotion set up in advance.
-No media coverage, no interviews, no partners ready to spread the word about their new project, no anything.
-People don’t know such things.
-So it’s cool.
+Chances are that your client doesn’t have any campaigns or promotions set up in advance.
+There may be no media coverage, interviews, or partners ready to spread the word about their new project.
+People don’t know about these things, so it’s cool.

 Software is expensive, especially for a web designer.
 Developers, they have it cheap.
 WordPress — free.
 An environment to edit some PHP code — free.
 Simple local server to test the site they’re developing — free.

-Web designers, on the other hand, oh let me count the ways… Photoshop, Illustrator, 3ds Max, Corel, stock pictures, good LCD screen to see all the colors properly, etc. This is all expensive stuff.
-Thankfully, there’s thepiratebay.
+Web designers, on the other hand, have many tools at their disposal such as Photoshop, Illustrator, 3ds Max, Corel, stock pictures, and a good LCD screen to see all the colors properly.
+Unfortunately, these tools can be quite expensive.
+Fortunately, there are free alternatives available.

-Your client is certainly going to understand this fact and invest in a custom-made platform that will be able to handle your superb creation.
+Your client will certainly understand this fact and invest in a custom-made platform that will be able to handle your superb creation.

-A goal is some strange thing everyone’s worshipping far too much.
+A goal is something that everyone worships far too much.
 Why do websites even need goals?
 They are just websites — pieces of great design that should be kept in a gallery for people to rave about.

 Which brings me to…

-Here’s how you put a price tag on your project.
+Here’s how to put a price tag on your project:

-First, you set your hourly rate.
-Try to be honest and think of a rate that sounds reasonable in your field… Done? … OK, now take this rate and multiply it by 2.
+First, set your hourly rate.
+Try to be honest and think of a rate that sounds reasonable in your field.
+Done?
+Okay, now take this rate and multiply it by 2.

-Now, look at the project you have to do, and try to estimate the time it will take if you were to do some actual honest work… Done? … OK, now take it and multiply it by 2 as well.
+Next, look at the project you have to do and try to estimate the time it will take if you were to do some actual honest work.
+Done?
+Okay, now take that estimate and multiply it by 2 as well.

-Since now you have your two numbers, multiply one by the other and you have a nice price tag.
-The final step is to take this price tag and multiply it by 1.5, we can call this — a “safety ratio”.
-And there you have it, your “Jessie J”.
+Now that you have your two numbers, multiply one by the other and you have a nice price tag.
+The final step is to take this price tag and multiply it by 1.5.
+We can call this a “safety ratio”.
+And there you have it, your final price.

 You don’t need those.
 Contracts hold you accountable.
 You know, people can sue you if you fail to deliver.